An excellent thesis, the most impressive report or the best research question. LUF stimulates ambitious students to get

 The annual Leiden University Thesis Prizes are awarded during the Dies Natalis for alumni.
 These prizes are funded by the Minerva Reunisten Fund 1957/1961/1965 that is managed by LUF.

-All the rules and conditions relating to the thesis prizes can be found in the Leiden University 2019 Regulation on Thesis Prizes.
-The final submission date for nominations from the faculties is 10 December 2018, and the presentation of the award takes place on 9 February 2019 during the Dies Natalis for alumni in February.
+All the rules and conditions relating to the thesis prizes can be found in the Leiden University 2020 Regulation on Thesis Prizes (in Dutch).
+The final submission date for nominations from the faculties is 10 December 2019, and the presentation of the award takes place on 15 February 2020 during the Dies Natalis for alumni in February.
 In connection with the corona crisis, the form and date of the award ceremony will be determined later.

 Prizes for international projects